7+ Ways You Can Use ChatGPT for SEO: Practical Tips to Improve Your Ranking

 Let’s look at a few use cases for ChatGPT in the SEO process (and later check out ChatGPT for local SEO).
 This article aims to show you some possibilities, give you ideas, and reinforce the need to check facts - you may find more opportunities to use Chat GPT for SEO if you experiment with the tool.

 Using the prompt “write a list of 10 long tail keywords, with high search volume, related to mobile applications for a blog post” gives us some interesting results.

 But I asked for keywords with high search volume.
 So to validate the keywords, you should check the search volume in Ubersuggest or SEMRush.
 You will find that most of the keywords have a low search volume.
 That is because ChatGPT cannot browse the web and does not have any information about search volumes.

 Don’t worry; your efforts are not a waste of time.
 Take advantage of the fact that ChatGPT remembers the conversation and dig deeper (and check out a list of ways you can use ChatGPT for productivity and efficiency).

 Use the keywords to trigger new ideas.
-You can, for example, take suggestion six and prompt ChatGPT as follows: “write a list of 10 long tail keywords for a blog post, with high search volume, related to mobile applications and mental health”.
+You can, for example, take suggestion six and prompt ChatGPT as follows: “write a list of 10 long tail keywords for a blog post, with high search volume, related to mobile applications and mental health” (and don't miss out guide on how to use ChatGPT for link building here).
 Then repeat the process with other keywords.

 A different way to find keywords is to ask ChatGPT for related terms, for example, “Give me 20 terms related to mobile applications.”